Avesh6754/provider_crud_app/README.md

 <h1 align="center">🔶🔸Stepper Widget🔸🔶</h1>

-Here's a description of your Stepper widget demo app in Flutter, featuring both vertical and horizontal orientations, along with code references for GitHub:

----

 ### Stepper Widget Demo App in Flutter

 This app demonstrates the use of the Stepper widget in Flutter, showcasing both vertical and horizontal orientations.
 The Stepper widget is useful for visualizing a sequence of steps, making it ideal for applications that involve forms, processes, or multi-step tasks.